What is query breadth, and What Does it Mean for Search Results Rankings?

 Do the keywords in page titles on a Google search for [Digital Camera] carry more weight than the keywords in titles on a search for [Canon Rebel Digital Camera]?
 It’s a possibility.

 How much weight do the keywords in your page title carry in search rankings?
 Or anchor text in a link pointing to that page?
-If I told you that the weight carried by different ranking signals can vary based upon a number of circumstances, that might be a little frustrating unless I could point out a good example of how a search engine might devalue the impact of some ranking signals, and in doing so boost other ones.
+If I told you that the weight carried by different ranking signals could vary based upon many circumstances, that might be a little frustrating.
+Unless I could point out a good example of how a search engine might devalue the impact of some ranking signals, and in doing so, boost other ones.

 Ranking Signals and Search Engines

-When someone performs a search at a conventional search engine, the pages that they see are returned in a specific order based upon a number of ranking signals.
-Google has told us that they consider at least 200 different signals involving such things as whether or not the terms used in a search query appear upon pages being returned, the quality of links pointing to those pages, and many others.
+When someone searches at a conventional search engine, they see a specific order based on several ranking signals.
+Google has told us that they consider at least 200 different signals.
+Those can involve such things as whether the terms used in a search query appear on pages.
+Or the quality of links pointing to those pages or many others.

-Some of these signals could be considered information retrieval or relevancy signals because the scores for pages depend upon the words used in a query.
-For instance, in a search for [Canon Rebel Digital Camera], a more highly relevant page might be one that uses that phrase and the words in that phrase a number of times on the page itself, and may have those words or very related words appear as anchor text in links pointing to the page.
+Some of these signals could use information retrieval or relevancy signals because the scores for pages depend upon the words used in a query.
+For instance, a more highly relevant page might use that phrase to search for [Canon Rebel Digital Camera].
+A more highly relevant page might use that phrase.
+The words in that phrase appearing many times on the page itself, and it may have those words or very related words appear as anchor text in links pointing to the page.

-Other signals might be considered importance or popularity based signals, such as the quality and quality of links pointing to a page.
-For instance, a link from the front page of the New York Times might carry more weight, and provide a greater popularity score than a link from the front page of my local bi-weekly paper, the Fauquier Times Democrat.
+Other signals might be important or popular, such as the quality and quality of links pointing to a page.
+For instance, a link from the New York Times front page might carry more weight and provide a greater popularity score than a link from the front page of my local bi-weekly paper, the Fauquier Times-Democrat.

-Still other ranking signals might combine both relevancy and popularity, such as the number of times a particular page has been shown to searchers in response to a particular query, or the number of times that page has been clicked upon when shown to a searcher after a search for a certain term.
+Still, other ranking signals might combine both relevancy and popularity.
+This can be the number of times a particular page displays to searchers in response to a particular query.
+It might also look at the number of times that page gets clicked on when shown to a searcher after searching for a certain term.

 How Broad Queries Impact Some Popularity Measures

-Search engines often return a large number of pages when someone searches for more common one or two word phrases, such as [digital camera], often in the millions.
-A very large number of people tend to search for more common phrases like that one as well.
-Chances are that people performing that search may end up clicking a lot on links to web pages that show up in the top results for that search, and if the number of impressions or clicks for those results are considered as a popularity score, then those top pages may be over-represented in popularity counts.
+Search engines often return many pages when someone searches for more common one or two-word phrases, such as [digital camera].
+These can often be in the millions.
+A vast number of people tend to search for more common phrases like that one as well.
+The chances are that people performing that search may click a lot on links to web pages that show up in the top results for that search.
+If the number of impressions or clicks for those results is a popularity score, those top pages may be over-represented in popularity counts.

-That kind of over-representation of user-behavior data may make it so that other results for broad queries may have considerably lower popularity scores, and have difficulties outranking the more popular pages, even if the owners of those pages make changes to make those pages more relevant for those particular queries.
+That kind of over-representation of user-behavior data may make it so that other results for broad queries may have considerably lower popularity scores and have difficulties outranking the more popular pages.
+That is even if the owners of those pages make changes to make those pages more relevant for those particular queries.

-Because of that, when a query is considered to be a broad one, a search engine might not give as much weight to popularity-based ranking signals.
-Which would mean that relevance signals would in turn be given more weight.
+Because of that, when a query is a broad one, a search engine might not give as much weight to popularity-based ranking signals.
+Which would mean that relevance signals would, in turn, have more weight?